Skip to main content

 Controllerapp/controllers/spree/admin/brands_controller.rbHandles the logic for the brands resource.

-Viewapp/views/spree/admin/brands/index.html.erbDisplays the list of brands using the new tables system.
+Viewapp/views/spree/admin/brands/index.html.erbDisplays the list of brands using the tables system.

 Viewapp/views/spree/admin/brands/new.html.erbDisplays the new brand form.